 - Eggs: Eggs are most of the structure.
 Without them, you have lemon soup!

 - Lemon Juice: I highly recommend using lemon juice squeezed from fresh lemons.
 You can also use another citrus like blood orange, grapefruit, or lime juice.
+For extra flavor, add some fresh zest as well.

 How to Make Lemon Bars in 5 Steps

-- Prepare the crust: Mix all of the shortbread crust ingredients together, then press firmly into a 9×13 inch baking pan.
+- Prepare the crust: Mix all of the shortbread crust ingredients together, then press firmly into a 9×13-inch baking pan.
 Interested in a smaller batch?
 See my recipe note.

 - Pre-bake: Pre-baking the crust guarantees it will hold up under the lemon layer.